opxiahub/opxia-slackbot-examples/aks/aks.md

-# AKS OpxiaBot Prompt Examples
+# AKS Opxia Slackbot Prompt Examples

-This document contains example prompts for interacting with Kubernetes resources inside AKS clusters using OpxiaBot.
+This document contains example prompts for interacting with Kubernetes resources inside AKS clusters using Opxia Slackbot.
 All prompts start with `@opxiabot` followed by your request.
 These operations are performed using kubectl and focus on resources within the cluster.

 ## Pod Management